openstack-archive/tricircle/doc/source/api_v1.rst

 =======================
 The Tricircle Admin API
 =======================
-This Admin API describes the ways of interacting with the Tricircle service via HTTP protocol using Representational State Transfer(ReST).
+This Admin API documentation describes the ways of interacting with the Tricircle service via HTTP protocol using Representational State Transfer(ReST).

 API Versions
 ============